Prologis (PLD) Increases Despite Market Slip: Here's What You Need to Know

-Analysts and investors alike will be keeping a close eye on the performance of Prologis in its upcoming earnings disclosure.
-The company is predicted to post an EPS of $1.40, indicating a 4.48% growth compared to the equivalent quarter last year.
-Our most recent consensus estimate is calling for quarterly revenue of $1.98 billion, up 6.97% from the year-ago period.
+Investors will be eagerly watching for the performance of Prologis in its upcoming earnings disclosure.
+The company is forecasted to report an EPS of $1.40, showcasing a 4.48% upward movement from the corresponding quarter of the prior year.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.98 billion, up 6.97% from the prior-year quarter.

-For the annual period, the Zacks Consensus Estimates anticipate earnings of $5.69 per share and a revenue of $8.02 billion, signifying shifts of +2.34% and +6.71%, respectively, from the last year.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $5.69 per share and revenue of $8.02 billion, indicating changes of +2.34% and +6.71%, respectively, compared to the previous year.

-Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for Prologis.
+It is also important to note the recent changes to analyst estimates for Prologis.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.32% lower.
-As of now, Prologis holds a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.27% lower.
+Prologis currently has a Zacks Rank of #3 (Hold).

-With respect to valuation, Prologis is currently being traded at a Forward P/E ratio of 18.4.
-This expresses a premium compared to the average Forward P/E of 11.08 of its industry.
+Looking at its valuation, Prologis is holding a Forward P/E ratio of 18.74.
+This expresses a premium compared to the average Forward P/E of 10.9 of its industry.

-It is also worth noting that PLD currently has a PEG ratio of 2.66.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The average PEG ratio for the REIT and Equity Trust - Other industry stood at 2.42 at the close of the market yesterday.
+We can additionally observe that PLD currently boasts a PEG ratio of 2.71.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+As of the close of trade yesterday, the REIT and Equity Trust - Other industry held an average PEG ratio of 2.4.

 The REIT and Equity Trust - Other industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 136, which puts it in the bottom 45% of all 250+ industries.
+This group has a Zacks Industry Rank of 132, putting it in the bottom 47% of all 250+ industries.

 Only $1 to See All Zacks' Buys and Sells